VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Discussion

 \subsection{Strengths of VibraForge}

-VibraForge aims to provide a "least resistance path" \cite{ledo2018evaluation} towards creating spatialized vibrotactile systems, which was demonstrated through the three case studies.

-VibraForge offers great scalability.
-Systems designed in the case studies are of different scales, ranging from sleeve-type phonemic display with 24 vibration units on the forearm, to body-scale system with over 100 vibration units spanning across the upper body.
-Compared existing toolkits that are often constrained intrinsically to less than 16 actuators, VibraForge's chain connection method enables designers to easily scale their system to more than 100 vibration units, significantly expanding the potential design space.
-Furthermore, adding a new unit to an existing system is also as simple as plug-and-play, without the need for any soldering or programming.

-VibraForge offers great expressivity.
-Information of various complexity are adequately conveyed through spatial vibrotactile feedback in the case studies, ranging from simple on/off status for VR collision detection, to continuous risk levels in teleoperation and symbolic phoneme representation in the phonemic display.
-Compared with prior spatialized vibrotactile systems that are constrained to using ERMs and low-bandwidth control, our toolkit offers various actuator options and provides fine-grained control over vibration characteristics of each actuator.
-This enables vibration units to reliably reproduce audio waveforms in technical evaluations.
+VibraForge aims to provide a "least resistance path" \cite{ledo2018evaluation} towards creating spatialized vibrotactile systems via bridging the gap between scalability and expressivity.
+The systems designed in case studies ranged from a sleeve-type phonemic display on the forearm, to a body-scale system spanning the upper body.
+Compared to existing toolkits that are often constrained to fewer than 16 actuators~\cite{wittchen2022tactjam,pezent2020syntacts,dementyev2021vhp}, VibraForge's chain connection method enables designers to easily scale their system to more than 100 vibration units, significantly expanding potential design spaces.
+Furthermore, new units can be plug-and-play into existing systems without additional programming, fostering rapid prototyping process.
+VibraForge also features great expressivity.
+It rendered tactile information at different complexities, ranging from simple on/off status for VR collision detection, to parameterized risk levels in teleoperation and symbolic phoneme representation in the phonemic display.
+Compared with previous spatialized vibrotactile systems that were restricted to using ERMs and PWM control~\cite{Wang2021Research,OpenVNAVI,lemmens2009body}, our toolkit offers various actuator options and provides fine-grained control over vibration characteristics, thus reliably reproducing complex waveforms.

-The GUI Editor of VibraForge features usability.
-In the phonemic display study, it effectively expedited the pattern authoring process by reducing the average pattern authoring time to one minute.
-Compared with prior design interfaces, our editor highlighted the canvas and the timeline that provided substantial support for multi-actuator pattern design.
+Furthermore, VibraForge demonstrates high usability.
+Case Study 1 and the usability study indicated that both professional and novice designers benefited from the streamlined hardware assembly and intuitive GUI design.
+Compared with prior design interfaces~\cite{pezent2020syntacts,minamizawa2012techtile}, our GUI Editor provided substantial support for multi-actuator pattern design.
+Professionals using the GUI Editor effectively reduced the average pattern authoring time.
+Novice users compared the intuitive hardware assembly to the joyful process of "building LEGOs".
+Within an hour, they learned the toolkit basics and utilized it to finish professional design tasks and for creative exploration.
+This indicated that the toolkit lowered the technical barrier to building spatialized vibrotactile systems and enhanced the overall efficiency.